taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 5

 Sung-soo and Eithne leave them, and Min walks with Rhee and Asoka so that they can discuss before their next class what Min plans to do about the incident with her subdermal shield.
-Rhee has analyzed the black market injections that Min uses to render her e-syrup tatoos undetectable, using the **MENDELEEVERS** more sophisticated scanners and devices.
+Rhee has analyzed the black market injections that Min uses to render her eSyrup tatoos undetectable, using the **MENDELEEVERS** more sophisticated scanners and devices.
 She confirms that the substance is what it claims to be, and that it is otherwise inert.

 ### Page 6